microsoft/msix-packaging/README.md

 OVERVIEW
 --------
-The xPlatAppx project includes:
+The MSIX Packaging SDK project includes:
 1. Cross platform API support for unpacakge of .appx package
-2. Developer tooling to build .appx package on Windows, MacOS and Linux.

 The scheduling of the highlevel work listed above will be determined with respect to the relative priorities.

-    The xPlatAppx project includes:
+    The MSIX Packaging SDK project includes:

-        xPlatAppx       - A shared library (DLL on Win32, dylib on MacOs, SO on Linux) that exports a subset of the functionality contained within appxpackaging.dll on Windows.
+        msix            - A shared library (DLL on Win32, dylib on MacOs, SO on Linux and Android) that exports a subset of the functionality contained within appxpackaging.dll on Windows.
 See: https://msdn.microsoft.com/en-us/library/windows/desktop/hh446766(v=vs.85).aspx
                           for additional details.